Pierstoval/SmokeTesting/README.md

 ## Usage

-* Configure PHPUnit for your application (see the [Testing](https://symfony.com/doc/current/testing.html) section on Symfony docs).
+First, you need to configure PHPUnit for your application (see the [Testing](https://symfony.com/doc/current/testing.html) section on Symfony docs).
-* Create a test case extending Symfony's `WebTestCase` class (the base for functional testing in Symfony).

 Now choose between [smoke testing all your routes at once](#-smoke-test-all-routes) or [smoke testing routes manually](#-smoke-test-routes-manually) (see below).

 ### 🌊 Smoke test ALL routes

-* Add the `SmokeTestStaticRoutes` trait to your class.
+* Create a test case.
+* Make it extend `SmokeTestStaticRoutes`.
 * Run PHPUnit.

 Example: